 Jumbo loans have their own internal language and are being introduced to new terms you’ve perhaps not used much before, if at all.
 Yet it doesn’t have to be that way.
 In fact, financing a home with a jumbo loan in St. Louis is much like any other type of home loan.

 In recent years, jumbo mortgage options have evolved and expanded beyond the common “fix rate-20 percent-down” programs.
-While most many lenders still require at least 20 percent down, there are new low down payment options allowing you to keep more of your money in your pocket.
+While many lenders still require at least 20 percent down, there are new low-down payment options allowing you to keep more of your money in your pocket.

 Another loan type with 10 percent down is one single mortgage without mortgage insurance.
 This seems like an obvious choice at first look, why not automatically take the jumbo loan without mortgage insurance?
 The answer is jumbo loans with just 10 percent down and no mortgage insurance will generally carry a slightly higher interest rate than one with mortgage insurance.